gszypko/spruce/README.md

 - `adiabatic index`: The adiabatic index to be used in the simulation.
 This is used to convert between pressure `press` and thermal energy `thermal_energy`.
 - `start time`: The time, in seconds, at which to start the simulation run.
 Unless continuing from a previous run, this should probably be set to zero.
 - `variable name`: One of the variable names given in the list above.
 These can be specified in any order, and any variables not specified will be set to zero.
 - `variable grid`: The values of the immediately previous `variable name` specified at every position in the simulation grid.
 This should be formatted as a set of comma-separated values, where each row corresponds to an x-value, running from top to bottom.
 Each column corresponds to a y-value, running from left to right.
 This means that each `variable grid` should consist of `xdim` rows and `ydim` columns, with the conventional matrix indexing `(i,j)` corresponding to the x- and y-indices, respectively.
+In other words, index `(0,0)` should be located at the top-left corner with x increasing downward and y increasing to the right.

 See the `example.state` file for an example of a correctly formatted `.state` file.